equalbyte/.github/profile/README.md

-# ScalliumTech
+# EqualByte

-Welcome to ScalliumTech's GitHub organization!
+Welcome to EqualByte's GitHub organization!
 We are a hardcore engineering company dedicated to building cutting-edge tools for generative AI (genAI).
 Our mission is to empower developers and businesses by creating innovative, efficient, and scalable solutions that push the boundaries of AI technology.

 ## About Us

-ScalliumTech is a product-driven company dedicated to creating innovative tools for generative AI.
+EqualByte is a product-driven company dedicated to creating innovative tools for generative AI.
 Unlike a consulting firm focused on custom client solutions, we channel our expertise into developing scalable, reliable, and user-centric software products.
 Our team of skilled engineers is committed to technical excellence, thriving on complex challenges to deliver high-quality tools that empower developers and businesses to harness the power of genAI.

 ## Our Focus